walkerdb/renpubs/README.md

 The headings:
 ```
-Number of voices		Text incipit	comments from the source	Composer if not primary composer	Text author		Page number
+Number of voices	Text incipit	Comments from the source	Composer if not primary composer	Text author		Page number
 ```

 Heading detail:

-* _Number of voices_: Described in the Italian style, ie "A 5" for 5 voices.
+* __Number of voices__: Described in the Italian style, ie "A 5" for 5 voices.
 If a "-" ever appears in a voice data point, the number of voices for that work is assumed to be whatever the most recent given value was.
 Often a listing will only have a written-out value for the first work, with the remainder "-", meaning that all works are 5 voices.
-* _Text incipit_: The first line of text in the piece.
+* __Text incipit__: The first line of text in the piece.
 If the work is one of a multi-piece set, then its number in that set precedes the incipit.
 E.g. "1.
 Cruda amarilli [...]".
-* _Comments from source_: If the source contains any comments for that work, such as part number or dedicatee, then that information appears here.
+* __Comments from source__: If the source contains any comments for that work, such as part number or dedicatee, then that information appears here.
-* _Composer_: Only populated if the composer for the piece is not the primary composer of the publication.
+* __Composer__: Only populated if the composer for the piece is not the primary composer of the publication.
 Otherwise its value is "-".
-* _Text author_: The author of the text set for the work.
+* __Text author__: The author of the text set for the work.
 Often unknown (and given a "-" value)
-* _Page number_: The page number at which the work begins, most often taken from the Canto book.
+* __Page number__: The page number at which the work begins, most often taken from the Canto book.

 Here is an example row from the works table (with completely made up values):
 ```